Acurast/acurast-core/pallets/acurast/README.md

 - The `payload` bytes representing the output of the `script`.

 In addition to the `fulfillment` structure, `fulfill` expects the `AccountId` of the `requester` of the job.

+### submitAttestation

+Allows an Acurast Processor to submit a key attestation proving its integrity.
+The extrinsic parameter is a valid attestation certificate chain.

+### updateCertificateRevocationList

+Allows to update the certificate recovation list used during attestation validation.

 ## Setup